This article has been updated for 2021.

 The Gov.sg COVID-19 Info Bot can help you stay in touch with the latest government announcements and news about the COVID-19 pandemic.
 You can use it to keep yourself informed about the current situation and learn how to protect yourself and your loved ones from the virus.

 To begin communicating with the bot, simply select an option from the menu.
-It includes topics such as the latest news and updates about COVID, re-opening and safe distancing, travel advice and restrictions, masks, medical advice, help for businesses, and a lot more.
+It includes topics such as the latest news and updates about COVID, safe distancing, employment and financial support, vaccine and medical advice, travel and immigration information, and a lot more.

 Once you make a selection (for example, if you choose to learn about the latest information on COVID-19), the bot does a great job of displaying the latest news stories along with links to a number of useful resources to help you stay updated.